labiraus/k8s-quickstart/README.md

 The scripts folder has a number of useful scripts for interacting with kubernetes and containers

-#### Startup
+#### Setup

-Once all the tools are installed and docker is running, the startup script will create a kind cluster and install linkerd and nginx
+Once all the tools are installed and docker is running, the setup script will create a kind cluster and install linkerd and nginx
-Run the bash script: `scripts/startup.sh`
+Run the bash script: `scripts/setup.sh`
 Throughout the cluster name `local-dev` is used.

 #### Attach